 Migrating for a Meal

-This pattern of migrating for a meal is true not only for neotropical migrants, but also short-range migratory birds that may move only limited distances to pursue a food source.
+This pattern of migrating for a meal is true not only for neotropical migrants, but also short-range migratory birds that may move only limited distances to pursue a seasonal food source.
 Bird irruptions are also the result of changes in the food supply, with greater irruptions occurring in years when food supplies are low for northern birds.
 That scarcity forces them to seek adequate food further south, well outside their typical range.
 Even birds that do not typically migrate may find themselves traveling when hunger threatens.

 Migrating for Family